garrandall/popular-music-data/tracks/suspicions-eddie-rabbitt.md

 I get these suspicions
 Even though I know that you love me, baby
 And I really shouldn't feel this way
-Ooh suspicions, I can't help it, you're just so good lookin' I'm afraid somebody's gonna steal you away from me
+Oh suspicions, I can't help it, you're just so good lookin' I'm afraid somebody's gonna steal you away from me

-Ooh, suspicions
+Oh, suspicions

 When I'm with you, I feel so satisfied
 The way you touch me when you lay by my side